 Students will also see that the presence or absence of a relationship with God is demonstrated in literature, even when it is not overtly mentioned.
 This is a tool for the process of developing spiritual discernment.

-Jan: Marie-Grace & Cécile (stories are intertwined) (New Orleans, 1852, yellow fever epidemic)
+September: Marie-Grace & Cécile (stories are intertwined; 1852, New Orleans, yellow fever epidemic)